wp-plugins/smart-passworded-pages/readme.txt

  `[youtube http://www.youtube.com/watch?v=DTliSyBPBWI]`

 == Changelog ==
+= 1.0 =
-1.0 Initial Release
+* Initial Release

+= 1.0.1 =
-1.0.1 Added compatiblity with the exclude pages plugin
+* Added compatiblity with the exclude pages plugin

+= 1.1.0 =
-1.1.0 Updated the plugin to include the security enhancements added in WordPress 3.4
+* Updated the plugin to include the security enhancements added in WordPress 3.4

+= 1.1.1 =
+* The version labeled 1.1.0 hadn't included my final fixes and did not work actually work with 3.4.
+1.1.1 simply includes the code that was intended to be 1.1.0.
+* Updated the styling of the changelog section of the readme file to allow it to parse correctly on WordPress.org